javawizard/onshape-keyboard-enhancements/README.md

 Then open the [JOKE userscript file](https://raw.githubusercontent.com/javawizard/onshape-keyboard-enhancements/main/joke.user.js).
 If you've installed Tampermonkey correctly, it should prompt you to install it as a userscript:

 ![Installation screenshot](install-screenshot.png)

+Click the "Install" button (it may take you to a blank page; don't worry, it still installed successfully).

+Then head on over to [cad.onshape.com](https://cad.onshape.com) as you normally would.
+Open a document, then try pressing <kbd>shift</kbd> + <kbd>8</kbd> and then <kbd>shift</kbd> + <kbd>9</kbd> to confirm everything's working as it should be - and you're off to the races!

+## Bugs

+Feel free to [open an issue](https://github.com/javawizard/onshape-keyboard-enhancements/issues) if you discover any bugs or if you have any enhancement requests.